 Frequently Asked Questions

-How to get tested for autism as a teenager?
+How do you get tested for autism as a teenager?

-Yes, autism can be diagnosed at 14 or any age.
-The diagnostic process involves evaluating your behavior, communication, and social interactions to determine if you meet the criteria for autism spectrum disorder.
-It’s important to seek help from a qualified healthcare professional who specializes in autism diagnosis.
+An autism spectrum test for teenagers can be done at 13+.
+The diagnostic process involves evaluating your behavior, communication, and social interactions to determine if you meet the criteria.
+We start with an autism screening for adolescents to determine whether further testing is warranted.
 Early diagnosis and intervention can make a significant difference in managing symptoms and improving quality of life.

 What does level 1 autism look like?

-Level 1 autism, also known as high-functioning autism, is characterized by mild symptoms that may not significantly impact daily functioning.
-People with level 1 autism typically have good verbal skills but may struggle with social interactions and repetitive behaviors.
+Level 1, also known as “high-functioning” autism, is characterized by mild symptoms that may not significantly impact daily functioning.
+People with level 1 typically have good verbal skills but may struggle with social interactions and repetitive behaviors.
 They may also have difficulty understanding nonverbal cues and emotions.
-It’s important to remember that autism is a spectrum disorder, and individuals with level 1 autism have unique strengths and challenges.
+It’s important to remember that this is a spectrum disorder, and individuals with level 1 have unique strengths and challenges.
+An autism screening for adolescents can sometimes miss mild autism, but we do usually see signs.

 Summary and Our Work

-If you are a parent and have questions about autism testing for teens or an adolescent wondering what an autism spectrum test for teenagers is like, please don’t hesitate to contact us or schedule a consultation.
+If you are a parent or teenager and have questions about autism testing for teens or an adolescent wondering what an autism spectrum test for teenagers is like, please don’t hesitate to contact us or schedule a consultation.
 We can start with a brief autism screening for adolescents and then devise a plan if further testing is warranted.
+We also provide autism testing for adults, general testing for neurodivergence, and testing for college accommodations.
+For those adolescents with mild symptoms, we offer Asperger’s testing.
+Finally, these assessments can be part of more general mental health assessments for teens.

 Diagnosing autism in teenagers is tricky and requires a careful and comprehensive assessment.
 Our autism testing for teens can provide a wealth of information to help teenagers reach their potential, find new pathways to contentment, and overcome barriers.